dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/lua-tracker/Lua-Tracker.md

 t:trackScreenView( "Game Level", tostring( level_idx ) )
 ```

-We specify the required types and value ranges below.
+We specify the types and value ranges required for each argument to `trackXXX()` below.

 <a name="tstamp-arg" />
 ### 4.1.2 Optional timestamp argument